-According to Dr. Thomas Schnabel, director the House of History in Stuttgart, a comparison between 1932 and 2017 is nearly ridiculous.
-In 1932 Germany suffered from the world economic depression and a resulting high unemployment rate of 18% (today 5,7%).
-This meant more welfare recipients and increased social spending that was compensated by a reduction of salaries in the public sector.
+According to Dr. Thomas Schnabel, director of the House of History in Stuttgart, a comparison between 1932 and 2017 is nearly ridiculous.
+In 1932 Germany suffered from the world economic depression and a high unemployment rate of 18% (today 5,7%).
+This meant more welfare recipients and increased social spending compensated by reducing salaries in the public sector.
 Streets were dominated by politically motivated brawls and murder.
 This was an excellent climate for populism.
-Most important, however, was that more than 50% of the voters, be it right or left, rejected the Weimar Republic while today more than 85% fully support the democratic system of our Federal Republic.
+Most important, however, was that more than 50% of the voters, be it right or left, rejected the Weimar Republic, while today, more than 85% fully support the democratic system of our Federal Republic.

 Hitler and the National Socialists had their breakthrough in 1930 with 18.3% of the votes, reached their maximum with 37.3% in the July 1932 poll, and declined to 33.1% in the November 1932 elections due to a noticeable improvement in Germany's economic situation.
 Schnabel insisted that Hitler's January 31, 1933, rise to power was not imperative.
 The elites helped him to power and not the working class.

-Why were two of Freiburg's soccer teams invited and was Christian Streich, coach of the SCF, sitting on the panel?
-As Dr. Heinrich Schwendemann, Historical Seminar of the university explained: At the beginning of the 20th-century soccer was an integrating factor when Catholics, Protestants, and Jews placed the team spirit above religious and ideological differences.
+Why were two of Freiburg's soccer teams invited and Christian Streich, SCF coach, sitting on the panel?
+As Dr. Heinrich Schwendemann, Historical Seminar of the university explained: At the beginning of the 20th-century, soccer was an integrating factor when Catholics, Protestants, and Jews placed the team spirit above religious and ideological differences.
 The Mösle Stadium, home of the FFC, was sponsored by Jews.
 So it is one of history's ironies that Hitler gave his speech in a "Jewish" stadium.

 The integrating power of soccer today involves Muslim and native African rather than Jewish players.
 This multicultural mix sometimes leads to racist outbursts during matches of the Bundesliga (Federal soccer league).
-Christian Streich, contrary to other coaches, has frequently spoken out against racist remarks and hate speech and in particular, has taken on the populistic AfD (Alternative for Germany) recently.
-To great applause, he explained that he had agreed to sit on the panel because here I am surrounded by educated people who are occupied the whole day with history and politics whereas I constantly reflect on how to prevent goals against my team.
+Contrary to other coaches, Christian Streich has frequently spoken out against racist remarks and hate speech and, in particular, has recently taken on the populistic AfD (Alternative for Germany).
+To great applause, he explained that he had agreed to sit on the panel because I am surrounded by educated people who are occupied the whole day with history and politics.
+In contrast, I constantly reflect on how to prevent goals against my team.

 Later in the discussion, Dr. Salomon made the distinction between a political movement and a political party.
-The Greens started out in 1980 as a movement with Joschka Fischer being their charismatic leader.
-Now, together with the Free Democrats and the Linke (left socialists), the Greens belong to the spectrum of the smaller established parties in Germany, each with the prospect of around 10% of the vote.
-The populistic AfD is still in the stage of a movement but missing a one and only charismatic leader.
+The Greens started out in 1980 as a movement, with Joschka Fischer being their charismatic leader.
+Together with the Free Democrats and the Linke (left socialists), the Greens now belong to the spectrum of the smaller established parties in Germany, each with the prospect of around 10% of the votes.
+The populistic AfD is still in the stage of a movement, just missing the one and only charismatic leader.
 They will possibly get 12% of the votes in the upcoming general election.

-Dr. Salomon said: With respect to Germany's past, present generations are not guilty but we have the duty to watch that such an inhuman period will never reoccur.
-With respect to our uneasy relationship with our nationality, Dr. Schnabel added: Nationalism yes, but never against others either inside or outside Germany.
+Dr. Salomon said: Concerning Germany's past, present generations are not guilty, but we must watch that such an inhuman period will never reoccur.
+With respect to our uneasy relationship with our nationality, Dr. Schnabel added: Nationalism, yes, but never against others inside or outside Germany.

-Except for some interesting historical details and a few bon mots the panel discussion did not knock my socks off.
-Contrary to his habit Red Baron - this time being afraid of lengthy comments by people from the auditorium and verbose answers by the panel members - left the Audimax together with the majority of the audience before the general discussion started.
+Except for some interesting historical details and a few bon mots, the panel discussion did not knock my socks off.
+Contrary to my habit, I - this time being afraid of lengthy comments by people from the auditorium and verbose answers by the panel members - left the Audimax together with the majority of the audience before the general discussion started.